essioui/holbertonschool-shell/io_redirections_and_filters/README.md

 3/-Display the content of /etc/passwd and /etc/hosts==> cat /etc/passwd /etc/hosts
 4/-Display the last 10 lines of /etc/passwd==> tail -10 /etc/passwd
 5/-Display the first 10 lines of /etc/passwd==> head -10 /etc/passwd
+6/-Write a script that displays the third line of the file iacta.==> head -3 | tail -3 1